Skip to content

 pub struct GreetingModule;

-GraphqlModule::for_root mounts POST /graphql (the endpoint) and GET /graphql (the playground) on the HTTP transport.
+GraphqlModule::for_root mounts POST /graphql (the endpoint) and, when the playground is on, GET /graphql for the interactive client.

 Terminal window